telezoic/telezoic-supplejack-client/README.md

 # supplejack-client

+# a fork of @https://github.com/revanar's awesome SJ client

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.